mguenther/csp-solver-scala/README.md

 The implementation is largely inspired from the splendid introductory text "Artificial Intelligence - A Modern Approach" by Stuart Russell and Peter Norvig.

-# Package Overview
+# Module Overview

-* `com.mgu.csp`: Contains a functional approach on CSP-framework design for CSPs that are both discrete and finite.
+* `csp-core`: Contains a functional approach on CSP-framework design for CSPs that are both discrete and finite.
+* `csp-queens`: Contains an example application which expresses the N-Queens problem as a CSP.
-* `com.mgu.csp.sudoku`: Contains an example application which expresses Sudoku as a CSP and solves it using the core framework.
+* `csp-sudoku`: Contains an example application which expresses Sudoku as a CSP.

 # Design